atrisovic/weather-panel.github.io/tutorial-content/content/weighting-schemes.md

 1. Transform weather into the terms of the model specification.
 2. Average these transformed terms across space using a weighting scheme.

 When the phenomenon occurs at a data region level, in response to averaged weather, the weighting scheme reflects the relative importance of weather in different regions to the whole.
-For example, weighting rainfall by the distance from a shore could be important to predict the declaration of states of emergency.
+For example, weighting rainfall by the distance from ashore could be important to predict the declaration of states of emergency.
 The order of operations is:

 1. Average the weather across space using a weighting scheme.
 2. Transform the averaged weather to the model specification.